 View the full TikTok video by clicking here

-This means that after an hour, our skin was 25% more hydrated than before.
 To put this into perspective, the average hour-long hydration rate currently sits at 8.4%.

 View the full TikTok video by clicking here